TABLE OF CONTENTS

 Customer Recruiting and Scheduling.
 We have the primary responsibility for recruiting students and scheduling instructional sessions in consultation with you and as permitted by your availability.
 After initial scheduling, it is your responsibility to maintain communication with prospective students to address changes or cancellations due to weather or other contingencies.

 Course of Instruction.
-The course of instruction shall be determined by your professional judgment in consultation with the student(s), environmental conditions, aircraft limitation, time constraints, and reference to a recommended outline provided by us.
+The course of instruction shall be determined by your professional judgment in consultation with the student(s), environmental conditions, aircraft limitation, time constraints, and reference to a recommended outlines provided by us.
 It is your ultimate responsibility to tailor the instruction with safety as the first priority while ensuring that the student is a better and safer pilot at the conclusion of training.

 Independent Contractor Relationship.
 Your relationship with UAV Coach is that of an independent contractor.
 You have full responsibility for the payment of all federal, state and local taxes and contributions, including penalties and interest, imposed pursuant to unemployment insurance, social security, income tax, workmen’s compensation or any other similar statute or regulation.
 Here’s a link to the Independent Contractor Agreement.